murgurgulor/the-murgurgu-lore/src/site/notes/TTRPG/13th Age/SRD/Skill Challenges.md

 >---
 >**Boudica:** Alright, I'll grab my swords and start swinging at these claws to carve a way through!
 >
 >**GM:** Well, your arms are a bit fatigued from the previous Stage where you were fighting off the bats.
-You can try to do this but it would a second attack roll in this Challenge, so the DC will increase by 5 to 20!
+You can try to do this but it would be the second time you'd use an attack roll in this Challenge, so the DC will increase by 5 to 20!
 >
 >**Boudica:** Bah, never mind then.
 I'll employ my acrobatical proficiency to deftly step, dodge and weave through the tangling mess!
 >